Wildapfel/Wildapfel/README.md

 I am a bioinformatician with a Bachelor's in Molecular Biology & Biotechnology and a Master's in Bioinformatics.
 In my projects, I emphasize reproducibility and scalability.
 To that end, I work across a broad range of programming languages for computational/scientific tasks: **Python • C • Java • R • Bash • LaTeX**.

-I am open for collaboration and freelance work.
+I am open for collaboration, consulting and freelance work.

 <details>
 <summary>Publications</summary>